 brain development is affected by sensual stimulation at early age and beyond, however it is extremely

 difficult to understand how the brain make connections that really form the unique conceptual

 language of each person.

 Both human spoken language and conceptual language are dynamic they are constantly changing and evolving with time.
 Our own unique conceptual language has profound impact on us and just like any other language it can be evolved when we think about it and aware to how we use it.
-Gottfried Wilhelm Leibniz believed that "languages are the best mirror of the human mind, and that a precise analysis of the signification of words would tell us more than anything else about the operations of the understanding”, however our minds differ and understanding depends on person point of view.
+Gottfried Wilhelm Leibniz believed that "languages are the best mirror of the human mind, and that a precise analysis of the signification of words would tell us more than anything else about the operations of the understanding”, however our minds differ and our understanding depends upon personal point of view.
 Furthermore, mere spoken words are meaningless, the built in language that give them meaning is our own unique conceptual language.

 Clearly we can find significant amount of similarities between two or more unique conceptual languages, but there will always be differences between two conceptual languages.
 The unique language is not bounded to spoken words it involve a wide aspects of inner and outer self communication means involving emotions, shapes, colors, informal ideas and many many more.
-Studying using conceptual language communication means can be much more efficient.
+Studying using conceptual language communication tools and means can be much more efficient. more efficient.